codaris/Anki.Vector.SDK/README.md

 # Anki Vector - Unofficial .NET SDK
 ![Vector](Documentation/images/VectorSdkBanner.png)

-This Vector SDK gives you direct access to [Anki Vector](https://www.anki.com/en-us/vector)'s unprecedented set of advanced sensors, AI capabilities, and robotics technologies including computer vision, intelligent mapping and navigation, and a groundbreaking collection of expressive animations.
+The Vector SDK gives you direct access to [Anki Vector](https://www.anki.com/en-us/vector)'s unprecedented set of advanced sensors, AI capabilities, and robotics technologies including computer vision, intelligent mapping and navigation, and a groundbreaking collection of expressive animations.

-It’s powerful but easy to use, complex but not complicated, and versatile enough to be used across a wide range of domains including enterprise, research, and entertainment.

-## About this SDK
+### About this SDK

 This SDK gives full access to all of Vector's hardware and software features available from the most recent (and final) version of Vector's firmware.
-This even includes some features currently not available from of the official Python SDK including face enrollment and adjusting Vector's permanent settings.
+This even includes some features currently not available from of the official [Python SDK](https://github.com/anki/vector-python-sdk) including face enrollment and adjusting Vector's permanent settings.
 The API design follows the design of the Python SDK but deviates in a few places for simplicity or consistency with the gRPC API.

-### Asynchronous API

-All API calls that talk to Vector in this SDK are asynchronous methods.
-This means that methods in the SDK will return *before* the operation is completed.
-Each method returns a [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task-1?view=netframework-4.8) instance that updates when the operation completes or fails.
-The intended way to calls these methods is to declare your methods as `async` and use the `await` keyword for each call.
-This gives the illusion of using synchronous calls while supporting asynchronous operation.

-For more information on asynchronous programming with `async` and `await`, [click here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).

-Also you can look at all the code samples (see below) for more examples on using `async`/`await` with this SDK.
-Any methods that return a `Task` instance should be called with the `await` keyword.
-Any methods that use `await` should be declared `async` and return a `Task`.
-Event handlers and the `main` method of a project can be declared `async` and start most operations.

 ## Getting Started